nkuntz1934/R2-Bucket-Manager/README.md

 ## CI/CD Pipeline

-### Automated Quality Assurance
+### Automated Build & Release
-Every push to main branch triggers:
+Our GitHub Actions pipeline automatically handles the entire release process:

-1. **Change Detection** - Only builds when source files change
+1. **Smart Change Detection** - Monitors source files and only builds when needed
-2. **Code Quality Checks**:
-   - `rustfmt` - Enforces consistent code formatting
-   - `clippy` - Catches common mistakes and suggests improvements
-   - `cargo test` - Runs all unit and integration tests
-   - `cargo audit` - Scans for security vulnerabilities
-3. **Multi-Platform Builds** - Parallel builds for all supported platforms
-4. **Professional Releases** - Automated versioning and changelog generation
+2. **Parallel Platform Builds** - All platforms build simultaneously for faster releases
+3. **Unified Release Creation** - Single release with all platform binaries
+4. **Automatic Versioning** - Uses version from `Cargo.toml` with build date
+5. **Changelog Generation** - Automatically generated from commit history

 ### Build Triggers
-Builds are triggered when changes are detected in:
+The release pipeline activates when changes are pushed to:
-- `src/**` - Source code files
+- `src/**` - Any source code modifications
-- `Cargo.toml` - Dependencies and metadata
+- `Cargo.toml` - Version or dependency updates
-- `Cargo.lock` - Dependency lock file
+- `Cargo.lock` - Locked dependency changes

+You can also manually trigger builds using the "Run workflow" button in GitHub Actions.

 ## Building from Source